 PCB thickness tolerance is defined as the allowance of the substance used in PCB manufacturing.
-This could be either lower or more of the standard amount of the material.
+This could be either lower or more than the standard amount of the material.

 Image 7: PCB Thickness Tolerance

 The manufacturer uses the IPC guideline and rules as a party line that provides a different specification created with in-house tolerance parameters.
-These parameters have adequate variations for a manufacturer to create a board and for it to function correctly in its area of application.
+These parameters have adequate variations for a manufacturer to create a board and function correctly in its application area.

 By now, it is crystal clear of the immense importance the PCB thickness holds in the PCB functionality.
 It, therefore, requires designers to be keen to deliver accurate results for the best performing PCBs and that is where we, OurPCB, come in.